 I only shopped at the Central Market Grocery on Lamar Blvd this trip, we went there our first day and I fell in love with the layout and vast selection of food!
 It was a magical grocery with lots to choose from, even for someone with an allergy!

 Here were my favorite peanut-free product finds, and some photos of the inside of the store:

 I’d been to Austin once before and attended the Roller Derby there on a whim and had such a fun time that I wanted to take my friends and Paul to experience it!
 I got in touch with a man named Ross at the Palmer Events Center where it is hosted, and inquired about their concessions.
-He let me know there is food there and they do sell some candy snacks with peanuts, but that they’d be happy to pull the few peanut products while I’m there if I could tell them the date, and they did!
+He let me know there is food there and they do sell some candy snacks with peanuts, but that they’d be happy to pull the few peanut products they sell while I’m there if I could tell them the date, and they did!
 It was so fun!
-I did notice some children had mini snickers at one specific table which they brought in with them, so I avoided that once I saw it, but it was a huge success and I was so pleased with the events center & experience.
+I did notice some children had mini snickers at one specific table which they brought in themselves, so I avoided that area once I saw it, but it was a huge success and I was so pleased with the events center & experience.

 A few places we went where I didn’t run into any airborne peanut issues were: Bookwoman Book Store, the incredible Central Public Library, a tour at the State Capitol building, walking up and along the shops on Congress Avenue, the Blanton Museum and Bullock Museum, and even in my Lyft experiences.
 I would suggest if you use Lyft with a severe allergy, to not “share” it with other riders, in case they’re eating or bring in food with them.

 I successfully ate out at restaurants/food trucks that I checked in with prior to going!
 Those were:

 - Conscious Cravings Food Truck (we ate there twice- it’s near both the Roller Derby and Congress Ave)

 - Kolache Factory (on Lamar)